akras14/alexkras.com/posts/2016/header-invalid-chars/post.md

-Few weeks ago our production code started to throw a weird error, that looked like this:
+A few weeks ago our production code started to throw a weird error, that looked like this:

 ```
 _http_outgoing.js:351